Embracing A Zero-Waste Lifestyle To Eliminate Trash

 Homemade salad dressing made with lemon juice and unflavored yogurt. #TexasHomesteader

-It’s easy to make homemade seasoning mix that I use to make my own fresh salsa in less than 3 minutes.
+It’s easy to make homemade Salsa Seasoning Mix that I use for fresh salsa in less than 3 minutes.

 And my salsa uses fresh garden tomatoes and vegetables in a blender instead of buying salsa in jars.